radiantearth/stac-browser/README.md

 ## Docker

-You can use the docker image available in the repo.
-Please read [docs/docker.md](docs/docker.md) for more details.
+You can use the Docker to work with STAC Browser.
+Please read [Docker documentation](docs/docker.md) for more details.

 ## Contributing